 Given the information I currently have on Wisefund, I don’t feel comfortable yet to invest in any of the loans available.
 I’ll keep an eye on the platform and if it takes off and it provides more loan details I’ll reconsider investing in it.

 I really start to like Wisefund.
-I’ve studied it a lot in the past month, and I feel confident to invest a small part of my funds on the platform.
+I’ve studied it a lot in the past months, and I feel confident to invest a bigger part of my funds on the platform.

 On a positive note, Wisefund does provide some good incentives to invest in their loans: